- codeine phosphate hemihydrate

 Excipients with known effect:

-Each tablet contains 50mg of sorbitol and 10mg of saccharin sodium.
+Each tablet contains 50mg of sorbitol and 388mg of sodium.

 For the full list of excipients, see section 6.1

 Codeine is indicated in patients older than 12 years of age for the treatment of acute moderate pain which is not considered to be relieved by other analgesics such as paracetamol or ibuprofen (alone).

 Do not take continuously for more than 3 days without consulting your doctor.